Oil rises on economic optimism, Iran concerns

 Industry group the American Petroleum Institute issues its inventory report at 4:30 p.m.
 EST (2130 GMT) on Tuesday.

-(Additional reporting by Gene Ramos in New York, Seng Li Peng in Singapore and Alex Lawler in London; Editing by Marguerita Choy)
+(Additional reporting by Gene Ramos in New York, Seng Li Peng in Singapore and Alex Lawler in London; editing by Andrea Evans)